 - Casual use and observation

-- Hunting during night with little overcast and bright moonlight
+- Night hunting with little overcast and bright moonlight

 - Good choice for the airsoft crowd

-Generation 2 optics present a massive increase in the recognition and detection range of a monocular.
+Generation 2 optics represent a massive increase in the recognition and detection range of a monocular.
 They are also much clearer and at the same time affordable.

 - Indoor use

 Generation 4 optics are rare, and Gen 4 isn’t necessarily an official designation.
 The Generations come from military designations, and there has never been a Generation 4 optic declared by the military.

 Gen 4 is a loose definition that typically means it uses a filmless and gated image intensifier.
 Gen 4 monoculars are somewhat rare as the technology hasn’t fully caught on.
 They are extremely expensive but work much better with magnification.

 - Surveillance work

 Like all night vision devices, monoculars and the quality of their image will depend on their generation.
 The generations are numbered 1 through 4, and as the generation gets higher, the image quality increases along with the price.